michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 {% endhighlight %}

 Compile, link, disassemble, check, upload, run. **It works!**
-And even in duplicate and triplicate, there's only ever one single instance of that `MOO MOO MOO` string to be found in the executable image.
+And even in duplicate and triplicate, there's only ever one single instance of that "MOO MOO MOO" string to be found in the executable image.

 *And* it works even with GCC 4.3.7, the one bundled with the Arduino IDE, with all the standard command line switches passed by the IDE.
 That's good news.
 I'm not a big fan of complicated solutions.